omarahmed98/apartment-app/README.md

 ## Running Procedure
 - Clone the project.
+- Currently I fixed the problem of Docker file naming, so could start the application with docker-compose up.

+## Another Running Procedure
+- Clone the project.
 - Install dependencies.
+- **Backend Host in Mobile application**: I'm using my local device ip address, to call endpoint from backend so make sure changing it.
-- Docker currently not configured due to shortage in time, so now you could run the application by:
+- you could run the application by:
     - into backend npm run dev
     - into frontend npm run dev
     - into mobile npx react-native start